(1) If it appears to the Secretary of State that it is expedient that an order should be made under section 102, he may himself make such an order.

 (3) The Secretary of State shall not make such an order without consulting the local planning authority.

-(4) Where the Secretary of State proposes to make such an order he shall serve notice on the local planning authority.
+(4) Where the Secretary of State proposes to make such an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.